 There are no specific toxic symptoms from folic acid intake, at least up to 5mg daily.
 However, excess folic acid in the face of a B12 deficiency, when B12 is not supplemented and absorbed, may lead to serious consequences.
 Folic acid will mask the B12-related anemia and early symptoms of vitamin B12 deficiency by helping the synthesis of DNA and red blood cell production, but folic acid has no effect on the myelin sheath covering the nerves, so nerve damage may occur where folic acid covers up a B12 deficiency.
 Higher doses of folate may also depress B12 levels.
 In recent research where higher levels (15 mg daily) of folate have been used, some side-effects developed after a month of treatment.
 These included gastrointestinal symptoms, insomnia, irritability, and malaise.

 The need for this vitamin more than doubles during pregnancy.
-This is often not met by the diets of pregnant women, so a supplement of 400mcg to 1mg per day of folic acid is recommended throughout pregnancy.
+This need is often not met by the diets of pregnant women, so a supplement of 400mcg to 1mg per day of folic acid is recommended throughout pregnancy.

 In 1992, the U.S. Public Health Service recommended that all women of childbearing age consume additional folic acid.
 This means that increased consumption of folic acid is crucial not only during pregnancy, but also before conception.
 It has been estimated that if all women of childbearing age met this allowance, the number of neural tube defect cases in the United States could decrease by at least 50%.
 [CDC.
 Morbidity and Mortality Weekly Report, 1992; 41(RR-14)]

 Although foods such as dark-green leafy vegetables provide a reasonable source of folic acid, most women don't reach the recommended 400mcg through diet alone.
 [Johnston RB, Staples DA.
 1997.
 J Am Med Assoc 1997;278 (11): pp.892-3]